A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Introduction

-We propose a two-stage ISAC protocol operating on a slot-by-slot basis.
-In the preparation phase, the system performs DOA estimation for outdoor users while simultaneously supporting downlink communication to all users.
-In the subsequent communication phase, the estimated angular information is exploited to refine the transmission strategy and enhance sum-rate communication performance.
-In oder to explicitly capture the effect of sensing uncertainty, the directions of outdoor users are modeled as Gaussian random variables whose variances are determined by estimation accuracy, and the average communication and sensing performance is incorporated into the system design.
+\item \textbf{Two-stage ISAC protocol design:} We propose a two-stage ISAC protocol for STAR-RIS-aided networks operating on a slot-by-slot basis.
+The preparation phase jointly performs DoA estimation of outdoor users and downlink communication to all users, while the subsequent communication phase exploits the acquired angular information to further refine downlink transmission.
+Unlike existing single-stage designs \cite{Wang.2023.TWC,Zhang.2024.TWC,Zhang.2025, Zhou.2025}, the proposed protocol explicitly accounts for the distinct roles of sensing- and communication-oriented signaling across multiple phases within a slot.

+\item \textbf{Robust statistical design under partial channel knowledge:} To capture sensing uncertainty, the DoAs of outdoor users are modeled as Gaussian random variables whose variances are determined by the estimation accuracy.
+Crucially, unlike most existing works that assume perfect instantaneous NLoS channel knowledge \cite{Wang.2023.TWC,Zhang.2024.TWC}, the NLoS components of outdoor links are characterized through their long-term spatial covariance statistics, enabling a robust design that incorporates average communication performance limits into optimization without requiring instantaneous NLoS CSI.

-Building on this framework, we formulate a performance-balanced optimization problem that jointly designs the base station beamforming vectors, the STAR-RIS transmission and reflection coefficients in both stages, and the metasurface partition between ES and transmit-only (TO) modes, where each element fully transmits the incident signal without power splitting.
-The physical feasibility constraints of STAR-RIS elements, including energy conservation and phase coupling, are explicitly enforced, together with sensing-quality requirements.
-To tackle the resulting non-convex and mixed discrete–continuous optimization problem, we derive an efficient solution based on fractional programming, Lagrangian dual reformulation, successive convex approximation, and semidefinite relaxation.
-The binary metasurface partition is ultimately recovered through a continuous relaxation followed by projection-based binarization.
-Simulation results demonstrate that the proposed design achieves a favorable trade-off between sensing accuracy and communication throughput, while exhibiting robustness against direction estimation errors.
-Compared with conventional STAR-RIS-aided ISAC schemes that neglect uncertainty or multi-functional operation, the proposed framework yields significant performance gains under both ideal and imperfect sensing conditions.
+\item \textbf{Joint beamforming and mode optimization:} We formulate a performance-balanced optimization problem, which jointly designs the BS beamforming vectors, the STAR-RIS transmission and reflection coefficients in both stages, and the metasurface partition between energy-splitting (ES) and transmit-only (TO) modes.
+The physical feasibility constraints of STAR-RIS elements -- including energy conservation and phase coupling -- are explicitly enforced, together with sensing-quality requirements.

+\item \textbf{Efficient algorithmic solution with convergence guarantees:} To tackle the resulting non-convex mixed discrete--continuous optimization problem, we develop a tailored alternating optimization framework, which jointly handles the continuous and combinatorial components within a unified iterative procedure, with proven monotonic convergence to a stationary point.
+The computational complexity of the proposed algorithm is characterized in closed form.